- Cheltenham Festival Day 1

 The Supreme Novices’ Hurdle is the traditional curtain raiser on Cheltenham Day 1 known as Champion Tuesday.
 The race, a Grade 1 contest over two miles and 87 yards, has been won by some legendary names over the years, including Flyingbolt, L’Escargot, Sprinter Sacre and Altior.

 It was originally known as the Gloucestershire Hurdle and would be split into either two or three divisions for the first 25 years or so of its lifespan.
 The legendary trainer Vincent O’Brien dominated the race during this period, winning on ten occasions during the 1950s.
 The race began being known as the Supreme Novices’ Hurdle in 1978 when Waterford Crystal began to sponsor it.
 The race has had several different sponsors since and is currently supported by Sky Bet.
-A host of Supreme winners have gone on to taste further success at the Cheltenham Festival, including the 2016 winner Altior, who has won the 2017 Arkle Trophy and the 2018 and 2019 renewals of the Champion Chase since.
+A host of Supreme winners have gone on to taste further success at the Cheltenham Festival, including the 2016 winner Altior, who won the 2017 Arkle Trophy and the 2018 and 2019 renewals of the Champion Chase after heading over fences.

 Willie Mullins' KOPEK DES BORDES won the 2025 renewal at Cheltenham in a poignant victory for a team who had been close to Michael O'Sullivan, the young jockey who sadly died a few weeks before the Festival following a fall.